 This means there’s a chance you have a huge gap between your team’s:

-to make the transition from computer skills to advanced digital competencies as successful as possible.
+Here are 6 practical suggestions to make the transition from computer skills to advanced digital competencies as successful as possible.

 This is a principle everyone knows, but too many tend to forget.
 Fortunately, leaders have started to grasp the importance of digital – only 52% of 2,200 surveyed executives rate their digital IQ as strong.
-The lowest percentage over a decade translates into a fresh perspective and realisation of their abilities and knowledge.
+The lowest percentage over a decade translates into a fresh perspective and realization of their abilities and knowledge.
 Nevertheless, this is a good thing.
 Being aware and realistic is the first step to success.

 Does your team use any sophisticated digital tools for their work, or is it rather spreadsheets, notes, and lots of email folders?
 Maybe you have gone a bit further and implemented some simple tools, such as Trello or Pipedrive.
 Still, do you have an overview what’s going on in real-time, or are you struggling?
 Take some time to see which digital solutions are currently on the market, what are your strongest pain points, and what would you achieve once you have the best tools.

 I dare you to dream big!
 It is possible to increase efficiency by 100%, and more.
 For example, a Consultancy agency in London is saving 240+ hours per month, only by using the right software.